Zerokeylabs/fixpack-v1/Github README .md

 ✅ Fixed OWASP bugs (XSS, SQLi, IDOR)

-📄 PDF-style client audit report

-🛠 SHA256 GUI tool + secrets generator
+Bonus Tools (In Gumroad Fix Pack Only)

+sha256_salt_demo.php – demo of salted SHA256 password hashing

+sha256_gui.exe + .py – hash any file with one click

+secrets_generator.py – generate strong API keys, tokens, passwords

+⚠ These are included only in the full .zip version for learners, freelancers, and bug bounty demo kits.

 👉 Download Full Pack on Gumroad – Just $5

-> 💡 You can test vulnerable files below first.

 👉 [Get it here on Gumroad](https://9972755030944.gumroad.com/l/qnrjep)

+-> You can test vulnerable files below first.

 ---

-## 📎 Screenshots
+## 📎 Screenshots available

 ---